sgelob/crux-test/README.md

 # What

 Compare web performance metrics of your website against competiton, using the scores from PageSpeed Insights API.
-You can compare First Contentful Paint (FCP), DOM Content Loaded (DCL) and overral scores in percentage.
+You can compare First Contentful Paint (FCP), DOM Content Loaded (DCL) and overall scores in percentage.

 # How to get this working